 The letter says their dilemma is set to continue for the rest of this Parliament, since the additional Sustainability and Transformation funding is not enough to solve the problem.

 They basically call for a change to the NHS policy framework that would bring it into line with Sustainability and Transformation Plan – driven withdrawal and/or restrictions of a variety of treatments.

 The NHS Providers say this is being done in contravention of the current NHS policy framework of a comprehensive service that is free at the point of clinical need for all patients that have a clinical need for it.

-NHS Providers are asking for an inquiry that will recommend policy changes that will effectively end the NHS and turn it into a brand for a public/private partnership operating along the lines of the US health digitech and insurance companies – Cerner and United Health, respectively – that previously employed NHS England head honchos Mathew Swindells and Simon Stevens.
+But their suggested change to the NHS policy framework that would effectively turn the NHS into a brand for a public/private partnership operating along the lines of the US health digitech and insurance companies – Cerner and United Health, respectively – that previously employed NHS England head honchos Mathew Swindells and Simon Stevens.

 The abandonment of “old-style contracting” and the imposition of Cerner and United Health-friendly contracting

 Matthew Swindells recently told Clinical Commissioning Groups to abandon “old style” contracting.